CPU cache: Write policies

-If data is written to the cache, at some point it must also be written to main memory; the timing of this write is known as the write policy.
+If data are written to the cache, at some point they must also be written to main memory; the timing of this write is known as the write policy.
 In a write-through cache, every write to the cache causes a write to main memory.
-Alternatively, in a write-back or copy-back cache, writes are not immediately mirrored to the main memory, and the cache instead tracks which locations have been written over, marking them as dirty.
-The data in these locations is written back to the main memory only when that data is evicted from the cache.
+Alternatively, in a write-back or copy-back cache, writes are not immediately mirrored to the main memory, with locations been written over being marked as dirty, being written back to the main memory only when they are evicted from the cache.
 For this reason, a read miss in a write-back cache may sometimes require two memory accesses to service: one to first write the dirty location to main memory, and then another to read the new location from memory.
 Also, a write to a main memory location that is not yet mapped in a write-back cache may evict an already dirty location, thereby freeing that cache space for the new memory location.

 There are intermediate policies as well.
 The cache may be write-through, but the writes may be held in a store data queue temporarily, usually so multiple stores can be processed together (which can reduce bus turnarounds and improve bus utilization).

 Cached data from the main memory may be changed by other entities (e.g., peripherals using direct memory access (DMA) or another core in a multi-core processor), in which case the copy in the cache may become out-of-date or stale.
 Alternatively, when a CPU in a multiprocessor system updates data in the cache, copies of data in caches associated with other CPUs become stale.
 Communication protocols between the cache managers that keep the data consistent are known as cache coherence protocols.

 Cache performance

 Cache performance measurement has become important in recent times where the speed gap between the memory performance and the processor performance is increasing exponentially.
 The cache was introduced to reduce this speed gap.
 Thus knowing how well the cache is able to bridge the gap in the speed of processor and memory becomes important, especially in high-performance systems.
 The cache hit rate and the cache miss rate play an important role in determining this performance.
 To improve the cache performance, reducing the miss rate becomes one of the necessary steps among other steps.
-Decreasing the access time to the cache also gives a boost to its performance.
+Decreasing the access time to the cache also gives a boost to its performance and helps with optimization.